-All course instructors (tenured/tenure-track faculty members, instructional staff, adjunct faculty members, and visiting faculty members) are eligible to apply for ID grants.
+All course instructors (tenured/tenure-track/teaching-track faculty members, adjunct faculty members, and visiting faculty members) are eligible to apply for ID grants.
 Adjunct faculty whose contracts have not yet been finalized are eligible to apply with written approval of their department or program chair.
 Please note that you are entitled to only one successful ID grant per year.